 How to get referred

-Referrals to CAMHS and My Time will be accepted from any professional working with a child, young person or their family.
-Referrals are accepted by email.
-We do not accept self-referrals at the current time.
+CAMHS and the Barnardo’s My Time Service accept referrals from any professional working with a child, young person or their family.
+Please note we do not accept self-referrals at the current time.

 If you need help urgently